If you’re new to affiliate marketing, you’re probably overwhelmed by the number of things you need to do.

 Now, I’m not picking on mommy bloggers specifically.
 I’ve seen this phenomenon in many other verticals (niches).

-Your goals should be to create a brand firmly rooted in your niche and to become an authority on related topics.
+A more effective affiliate marketing strategy is to promote products you either use or have no problem recommending to your audience.
+Your goal should be to create a brand firmly rooted in your niche and to become an authority on related topics.

+Avoid topics outside your wheelhouse.
 It’s disingenuous and alienates your audience.
 Your readers will immediately see right through it.

-I’ve based my affiliate network recommendations on:
+I’ve based my affiliate network recommendations on the following:

 - Ease of use